keptn/go-utils/README.md

 One way to create a Keptn integration (a.k.a.
-Keptn service) is to use the `cp-connector` library which abstracts away the details of how to interact with the keptn api to register your implementation as an Keptn integration to the control plane.
+Keptn service) is to use the `cp-connector` library which abstracts away the details of how to interact with the Keptn API to register your implementation as an integration to the control plane.

 [Example](./examples/cp-connector)